Blog

 SUPPLEMENTATION FOR INJURY PREVENTION

-Essential amino acids are proven to be very effective with muscle recovery and soreness.
-The benefits lead to reduced inflammation and can alleviate and prime to body to prevent injury.
+Essential amino acids are proven effective in muscle recovery and soreness.
+The benefits lead to reduced inflammation and can help the body prevent injury.

 You need to consume essential amino acids from food sources or supplementation.
-We highly recommend any of our Honey Badger products that contain all 9 essential amino acids includes our BCAA + EAA, Performance Hydration, Collagen Peptides, and Vegan Protein.
+We highly recommend our BCAA that contain all 9 essential amino acids included in our BCAA.

 CONCLUSION

-Develop consistency into your daily training routine.
+Develop consistency into your daily training routine for injury prevention.
 Embed the proper preparation.
 Incorporate the right food and supplementation.
-Be sure to stretch, improve posture, incorporate the right combination of strength, and core training.
+Be sure to stretch, improve posture, and incorporate the right combination of strength and core training.